martin-helmich/graphpizer-server/README.md

 Martin Helmich
 This project is [GPL-licensed](LICENSE).

+**Background:** This project started off as part of my (not-yet-complete) master's thesis in CS at the [University of Appliced Sciences Osnabrück][hsos].
+It has proven it's worth there and I'll probably continue to develop and maintain it.

 What is GraPHPizer?
 -------------------

 GraPHPizer uses graph technologies to offer a source code analytics engine for PHP projects.
 This includes nifty graph visualizations like the following one:

 ![Example of GraPHPizer graph visualization](documentation/graphpizer-demo.png)